KwstasMCPU/Pong/README.md

 # Pong
-A simple Pong game using Python 3.8 and PyGame for educational purpose
+A simple Pong game using Python 3.8 and PyGame for educational purposes